ashok997/my_cli_project/README.md

 ## Usage
  The user can run this program to see the current squad of Manchester United FC.
 After looking at the current squad user can choose the player that they want to know more about.
-Primary source of inforamtion for this project is [ManchestUnitedFC Official](https://www.manutd.com/) and [Premier League](https://www.premierleague.com/clubs/12/Manchester-United/squad)
+Primary sources of inforamtion for this project are [ManchestUnitedFC Official](https://www.manutd.com/) and [Premier League](https://www.premierleague.com/clubs/12/Manchester-United/squad) websites.

-## Development

 ## Built With